pictograms.info

 Page 78: Arriving flights ATA Plan view of aircraft, arrow pointing away from aircraft

-AIGA Symbol Sign Passenger Pick-Up AIGA Passenger with up-raised arm
+AIGA Symbol Sign Passenger Pick-Up AIGA Passenger with suitcase and up-raised arm

 Icograda Testdesign No 11 18 05: Arrivals Icograda Flexed arrow pointing towards horizontal bar at bottom